Your choice of book editing software will make all the difference to the final quality of your book.

 But more importantly, it integrates with book writing software, including Scrivener and Final Draft.

 If you used Word or Open Office to write your book, you can also integrate Prowritingaid.

 A big plus is that there are no limitations, unlike some other applications.

 There are no word count or file size limits.

 Because of this, you can work on your complete manuscript without the need to chop it up into chapters.

-There is a free version available that has a 500-word limit.
-But for authors, the modestly priced premium version will be the absolute best editing tool for you.
+But for authors, the modestly priced premium version of Prowritingaid is a good option for an editing tool for you.

 2. Grammarly (Premium)